On this page

 KeyError tells you which key is missing, not which function built the dict without it.

-Manual approach: trace where that dict came from — which function returned it, which endpoint built it, which DB query populated it.
-In a large codebase, 10-30 minutes.
+The manual approach is to trace where that dict came from: which function returned it, which endpoint built it, which DB query populated it.
+In a large codebase that takes 10 to 30 minutes.

 Prevent It Permanently